 7. Create opportunities for your children to play and interact with extended family (grandparents, aunts, uncles, cousins, etc.) if possible.

 8. Have the children write letters of encouragement to family members and friends.

-9. Find a pen pal that you can write letters to on a regular basis.
+9. Find a pen pal that your child can write letters to on a regular basis.